Robust Male Fern

 Dryopteris filix-mas 'Robusta'Item #3626 USDA Hardiness Zone: 4 - 8

 This vigorous western U.S. native is widely adaptable to any shady, cool and moist spot in the garden or woodland.
-Long, leathery emerald-green fronds are upright and stately, and retain their foliage well in cold weather.
-'Robusta' is a fairly compact selection, producing a deep green flush of new fronds each spring.
-Semi-evergreen.
+A fairly compact selection with long, leathery, emerald green fronds that are are upright and stately.
+Produces a flush of new, deep green fronds each spring.
+Semi-evergreen; retains its foliage well in cold weather.

-- DetailPlant type:FernDeciduous/evergreen:Semi-evergreenGrowth rate:FastAverage landscape size:Rapid growth to 4 ft. tall, 2 ft. or more wide.Foliage color:GreenBlooms:Does not flower.Design IdeasA perfect space filler to flesh out shade gardens and landscapes under large shade trees or groves.
+- DetailBotanical Pronunciation:drye-OPP-ter-iss FY-liks masPlant type:FernDeciduous/evergreen:Semi-evergreenGrowth rate:FastAverage landscape size:Quickly forms foliage clumps 4 ft. tall, 2 ft. wide, or wider.Foliage color:GreenBlooms:Prized for foliage.Design IdeasA perfect space filler to flesh out shade gardens and landscapes under large shade trees or groves.
 Exceptional for filling gaps in rock waterfalls where shade prevents other plants.
 A good problem solver for narrow sideyards and fleshes out difficult north facing foundation planting.Companion PlantsAzalea (Azalea); Camellia (Camellia); Japanese Forest Grass (Hakonechloa); Rhododendron (Rhododendron); Astilbe (Astilbe)

 - History & LoreHistory:This fern is native to a huge range spanning much of the Northern Hemisphere.
 This species is a commonplace wood fern in Europe and is also found in scattered locations in North America.
 It prefers to grow in limestone areas.
 The genus was classified and named by Austrian botanist Heinrich Schott.
 It is found in oak forests of Europe, which explains the translation of its name from the Greek for oak fern.Lore:In ancient Europe, ferns were often associated with incantations and spells granting one invisibility because the plants lacked seeds and seemed to magically appear.
 Male fern is grown commercially as an anthelminthic, to expel worms.